uecode/qpush-bundle/README.md

 ```

 The `Message` objects contain the provider specific message id, a message body,
-and a collection of provider specific `metadata`.
+and a collection of provider specific metadata.

 These properties are accessible through simple getters.